 - Beef stock

 See the short ribs recipe card for quantities.

-To sear the beef ribs, add a little vegetable oil to a Dutch oven over medium-high heat and cook the ribs until they begin to brown.
+Give the short ribs a quick sear by heating a little vegetable oil in a Dutch oven over medium-high heat and cooking the ribs until they begin to brown.

-Turn the ribs over and sear the other side.
-Don't forget to sear the small ends of the ribs as well as the back of the bone.
-Sear six sides of each rib.
-Remove the ribs and set aside.
+Turn the short ribs over and sear the other side.
+Don't forget to sear the small ends of the short ribs as well as the back of the bone.
+Sear six sides of each short rib.
+Remove the short ribs and set aside.

 Deglaze the pan with some red wine and stir.
-Scrape up all the bits that are stuck on the bottom of the pan with a wooden spoon.
-There is so much flavor in those little nuggets.
+Scrape up all the brown bits that are stuck on the bottom of the pan with a wooden spoon.
+There is so much flavor in those little bits.